 Interact with your home through a smart control panel or in Home Assistant.
 One of the most common ways people communicate with smart home systems is the smart control panel.
 It is more than a handful of buttons and an LCD display, and is the main hub that creates a seamless smart home experience.
 With it, you can easily control thermostat settings, manage all smart devices in your home to turn on and off them on a control source.

 Plus, Home Assistant is a free and open-source platform for smart home that is designed to be the central control system for smart home devices.
 You can access this control platform via a web-based user interface and add smart devices into one place to manage.

 In SONOFF, smart devices with DIY mode can be integrated into HA through mDNS discovery, and other smart devices without DIY mode allow you to use “eWeLink Add-on” to add them into HA through binding with your eWelink account.
 Thus, either of control ways is able to put your SONOFF smart devices into a place of your home to gain easier management.
-By the way, here we also mention a coming new product, smart control panel, let’s stay tuned for it.

 You can click here to learn about how to add SONOFF on Home Assistant.